 John Brennan, a native of Columbus, Ohio, joined The Ohio State University Marching Band arranging staff in 2010.
 A former five-year member and graduate assistant with the OSUMB, Brennan has earned both his bachelor’s in music education (2009) and his master of arts (2014) degrees from Ohio State.
 During his time as a music arranger with the OSUMB, Brennan has had quick success with the band.
 His arrangements were featured in the 2012 viral hit “Tribute to Classic Video Games” halftime show.
-Additionally, the band has performed his halftime shows at the 2015 Allstate Sugar Bowl and the 2016 BattleFrog Fiesta Bowl.
-In addition to the Ohio State Marching and Athletic Bands, he also writes for Arrangers Publishing Company, the Falcon Marching Band at Bowling Green State University, and over a dozen middle school and high school bands across the state of Ohio.
+Additionally, the band has performed his halftime shows at the 2015 Allstate Sugar Bowl, the 2016 BattleFrog Fiesta Bowl and the December 2017 Goodyear Cotton Bowl Classic.
+In addition to the Ohio State Marching and Athletic Bands, he also writes for Arrangers Publishing Company and over a dozen middle school and high school bands across the state of Ohio.

 William T. (Ted) McDaniel